nohavewho/litellm-claude-code/docs/AUTH_SETUP.md

 ## Overview

-The LiteLLM Claude Code Provider requires Claude CLI authentication to work.
-We've integrated the authentication flow directly into the LiteLLM web interface for a seamless experience.
+⛔ ***Not Working*** The LiteLLM Claude Code Provider requires Claude CLI authentication to work. ~~We've integrated the authentication flow directly into the LiteLLM web interface for a seamless experience~~

 ## First-Time Setup

-### Web Authentication (Currently Limited)
+### Web Authentication (Currently 👎)

-**Note**: The web authentication interface at `http://localhost:4000/auth` correctly displays authentication status but the interactive login flow is not yet fully functional.
+⚠️ The web authentication interface at `http://localhost:4000/auth` correctly displays authentication status but the interactive login flow is not yet fully functional.
 Please use the CLI method below for authentication.

 ### CLI Authentication (Recommended)